Sourabh-Kumar04/Blockchain-concepts/README.md

 ## Proof of Authority (PoA) Consensus Algorithm
 - **Proof-of-Authority (PoA) operates in a comparable way to Proof-of-Stake (PoS) in terms of block validation on a technical level.
 However, there is a significant difference that sets them apart.
 While PoS assigns a validator’s queue and importance based on the tokens they have staked, PoA assigns a validator’s queue based on their predetermined identity and reputation.**
 - PoA is an alternative consensus mechanism that relies on trusted and reputable validators to generate blocks and contribute computational power to a network.
+- PoA is specifically designed for enterprises, private organizations, consortia that want to establish their own blockchain networks with limited participation.
+Since PoA networks are permissioned, they don’t require traditional “mining” activities.
+However, network participants can still enhance redundancy by running multiple nodes under the same identity.
+- This particular consensus mechanism does not demand a significant amount of resources, but it does require validators to uphold the integrity of their nodes.
+It can be seen as a mechanism that incentivizes honest behavior and ensures the proper functioning of the network by holding user identity and reputation at stake.

+## Proof of Work (PoW)
+- **The famous crypto words like *“mining,” “mining farm,” and “mining rig”* are all related to the *Proof-of-Work (PoW)* consensus mechanism.
+PoW is a widely adopted consensus algorithm in the realm of blockchain networks, and it is notably exemplified by Bitcoin, and the previous version of Ethereum.**
+- In the Proof of Work (PoW) consensus algorithm, miners engage in a competition to solve intricate mathematical puzzles.
+By doing so, they validate transactions and incorporate them into the blockchain.
+The miner who successfully solves the puzzle first is granted a specific quantity of cryptocurrency as a reward.
+- The purpose of PoW is to establish a secure and decentralized system that is resistant to manipulation and attacks.
+When miners want to add a new block to the blockchain, they must invest a significant amount of computing power and energy to solve the associated mathematical puzzle.
+This ensures the security of the blockchain and prevents malicious individuals from tampering with it.
+- PoW is often referred to as the original consensus mechanism in the blockchain world (because Bitcoin use Proof of Work).
+- *The Proof-of-Work (PoW) consensus mechanism, while effective in maintaining blockchain security, is burdened by its substantial energy consumption.
+Bitcoin alone is estimated to consume 127 terawatt-hours (TWh) a year — more than many countries, including Norway*.

+## Proof of Stake (PoS)
+- **Instead of requiring miners or validators to use computationally intensive infrastructure, Proof-of-Stake (PoS) is a consensus algorithm that selects block validators based on their ownership stake in the network.
+The stake weight is determined by factors such as the quantity of tokens staked and the duration of staking.**
+- In PoS, there is no competition among computers to generate a suitable hash.
+Instead, the protocol focuses on participation based on the ownership of the coin supply.
+Currency power replaces computational power in PoS, so the ability to validate transactions depends on a user’s stake in the network.
+- It’s worth noting that PoS systems don’t involve traditional miners.
+Instead, validators are *selected randomly based on their stake*.
+- Validators do not receive rewards for validating blocks but may earn transaction fees or network fees.
+They take on the responsibility of validating transactions, signing them, and proposing blocks for validation.
+All of this occurs seamlessly through smart contracts, eliminating the necessity for physical signatures or “human touch”.
+- **The term “staking” refers to validators committing their funds to the system.
+Validators can participate in producing new blocks only if they lock their coins.
+For example, a validator with a stake of 10% of the coins will only be able to validate 10% of the blocks.**
+- The locked funds act as collateral, meaning that malicious validators are likely to lose their stake and be expelled from the network.
+In contrast, honest validators are rewarded as new blocks are forged.
+This implies that in a Proof-of-Stake (PoS) blockchain, consensus is achieved by considering the economic stake that validators contribute to the network.

+## Proof of Randomness (PoR)
+- QANplatform developed a new consensus algorithm that consumes considerably less energy and yet remains democratic.
+Thanks to the PoR consensus algorithm, validation (“mining”) can be done by anyone, even with just a mobile phone or Raspberry Pi.
+- QANplatform leverages the Proof-of-Randomness (PoR) consensus protocol which possesses inherent verifiable pseudorandomness.
+As a result of its streamlined consensus protocol, there is no need for complex mathematical computations that require large amounts of energy.
+- With QANplatform there are no unnecessary computing undertakings and thus no large amounts of electrical energy are needed, so the operation is eco-friendly.
+Within the QAN public blockchain (MainNet), block proposers are not selected based on the value of the stakes they committed.
+They are elected amongst themselves in a verifiably random manner, all without the possibility of tampering and manipulation.

+## How does consensus algorithm affect Transaction-per-Second (TPS)?
+- Transactions Per Second (TPS) denotes the quantity of transactions a blockchain network can process within a single second.
+It’s a measure of how fast and efficient the network is in processing a large volume of transactions simultaneously.
+The fastest blockchains achieve a high TPS number mostly by giving up blockchain technology’s key mission: decentralization.
+- The efficiency of financial markets can be improved by using a more efficient consensus algorithm that **reduces the time and resources required for transaction processing.
+- If a consensus algorithm involves a lot of computation or communication between nodes, it can slow down the addition of new transactions to the blockchain.
+By using a more efficient consensus algorithm, transactions can be processed faster and with less overhead, making the market more efficient and capable of handling a greater number of transactions.
+- **The speed of blockchain transactions depends on various factors, including the network architecture, consensus mechanism, block size, block time, and network congestion.**
+- These factors determine how transactions are validated and recorded, how frequently new blocks are created and added to the chain, and how much data each block can hold.
+- For instance, Bitcoin’s Proof-of-Work (PoW) consensus mechanism requires miners to compete and solve complex mathematical puzzles to create new blocks.
+This process is slow, energy-intensive, and limits the network to approximately ~7 TPS.
+- On the other hand, Ethereum’s Proof-of-Stake (PoS) consensus mechanism allows validators to stake their coins and vote on new blocks.
+This process is faster, more efficient, and enables the network to achieve around ~15 TPS.
+BNB Chain relies on a system of approximately 21–29 validators with Proof-of-Staked-Authority (PoSA) consensus, enabling a throughput of ~30 TPS.

+## How does consensus algorithm affect decentralization and security?
+- **Often, in order to increase the number of transactions processed per second (TPS) in blockchain networks, decentralization is typically compromised.
+Some networks employ methods like sharding or trusted validator nodes to increase TPS, but these approaches can introduce risks of centralization.
+When evaluating different blockchains, it’s important to consider the trade-offs between TPS and decentralization.**
+- Increasing TPS can impact the security and consensus mechanisms of a blockchain network.
+It’s crucial to assess the strength of the network’s consensus algorithm and security measures to ensure the reliability and integrity of transactions.
+- In order to achieve universal agreement in a decentralized consensus system, even in the presence of adversarial conditions and potential dishonest behavior, a fundamental challenge must be overcome.
+This challenge was famously described as the ***Byzantine Generals’ Problem in 1982.***
+- PoW is also susceptible to a “51% attack,” where malicious miners capture 51 percent of a network’s computing power or of the staked resources, gain control (dominance), and manipulate the blockchain to their advantage.
+- On the other hand, Proof-of-Stake (PoS) consensus faces notable challenge related to fault tolerance and stake distribution.
+The selection of validators is based on their stake in the network, which raises concerns for participants with smaller stakes.
+In fact, PoS has an inherent vulnerability: attackers can control the network by owning more than half of the stakes in the protocol.